"Just let them play" – Deadline

 The ubiquitous medical expert offered his comments on sports during an interview with Peter Hamby on Snapchat.
 (See the full interview above.
 Follow-up segments of the extensive conversation are scheduled to appear on the social network on Thursdays and Fridays.)

 "There is a way to do that," Fauci said of baseball and soccer that are gradually being phased out.
 He did not specifically refer to other sports, such as professional basketball and hockey, which are also exploring ways to save their seasons.
-Sport has been a prism through which millions of people have experienced the start of COVID-19, with the suspension of the NBA season in mid-March, an indelible moment.
+The sport has been a prism through which millions of people have experienced the start of COVID-19, with the suspension of the NBA season in mid-March as a key milestone.

 Related story